nycpivot/tdp-core/ONBOARDING.md

     All the jobs for your merge request should appear and the failing job(s) should be immediately apparent.

 1. Click on the failing job to drill down and view the errors/failures.

+##### Common CI failures

+Occasionally the build will fail due to network issues, or other flaky reasons.
+If the build fails for one of these reasons, retrigger the build.

+1. Failure to push an image to harbor with 401 response.